🔍 공개 퀴즈 검색

 2. It only provides background information

-3. It makes stories longer
+3. It makes stories longer in length

 4. It creates tension and drives the plot forward ✓